aroemers/gluer/README.md

 The following \<what> clauses are currently supported:

 * `new <class>`: Means injecting a new instance of the specified \<class> each time the \<where> clause triggers an injection.
-The class should have a non-argument constructor.
+The class must have a non-argument constructor.
 An example: `... new somepackage.SomeClass ...`.

 * `single <class>`: Means injecting a single instance of the specified \<class> each time the \<where> clause triggers an injection.
 In other words, the Gluer runtime instantiates the class only once and reuses it for every injection done by this association.
-The class should have a non-argument constructor.
+The class must have a non-argument constructor.
 An example: `... single somepackage.SomeClass ...`.

 * `call <class>.<method>([argument expressions])`: Means a call to a static (non-void) method each time the \<where> clause triggers an injection.
 The returned object is injected.
-This clause gives more expressive power, in case the former two \<where> clauses are not sufficient.
+This clause gives more expressive power, in case the former two \<what> clauses are not sufficient.
 An example: `... call somepackage.SomeFactory.get(MyConfig.isProduction()) ...`.

 Optionally, one can specify which Adapter class should be used when an injection takes place, with `using <adapter>`.
 The \<adapter> needs to be a fully qualified name of the Adapter class.
 Adding this to a association overrules the automatic Adapter resolution as described above.
 This is one way to resolve resolution conflicts.